cheongjiyiu/mimosa/README.md

 This will generate two packages, a `mimosa-dump.sql` database dump to run in a MySQL server of your choice, and an `application.properties` file that you can use to configure your Mimosa settings.

-Once configuration is complete, you can start Mimosa by running the following command.
+Once configuration is complete, you can start Mimosa by running the following command:java -jar mimosa-core.jar

+Access the web application by accessing http://localhost

+Afterwards, you can simply register an account, selecting the first class and your account will be auto approved.

+Login with your newly created account and try out Mimosa.

 Enjoy!

 ```console
 user@mimosa:~$ java -jar mimosa-core.jar